Main Content

 Your application is not considered complete until swissuniversities has received your electronically submitted online application and the hard copies of the official (certified) transcripts, sent by the higher education institution in a sealed envelope, on or before August 4, 2023.

-If you have any questions or doubts about your eligibility or the application procedure, you can contact the Scholarship Service via email fulbright@clutterswissuniversities.ch.
+If you have any questions or doubts about the application procedure or the application documents, you can contact the Scholarship Service via email at fulbright@clutterswissuniversities.ch.

 Selection